Svancara/FinDogAI/docs/Initial_project_description.md

 * **Vehicles:** List of the user's vehicles with their names and rate per km/mile, last known odometer reading.
 * **Team:** List of the user's team members with their names and hourly rates.
 * **Machines:** List of the user's machines with their names and hourly rates.
-* **Jobs:** Job name, client name, address, status (active, completed, invoiced), notes, images, etc.
+* **Jobs:** Job name, client name, address, status (active, completed, archived), notes, images, etc.

 The Job document has the following structure:
-  - Title: "Cleaning Smith, Brno"
+  - title: "Cleaning Smith, Brno"
-  - Address: "Brno"
+  - address: "Brno"
   - status: "active"
-  - Description: "Cleaning and painting of the Smith's house."
+  - description: "Cleaning and painting of the Smith's house."
   - images: ["image1.jpg", "image2.jpg"]
   - vatRate: 21
   - currency: "EUR"
   - budget: 10000
-  - Advances: Subcollection of advances provided by the client for the job.
+  - advances: Subcollection of advances provided by the client for the job.
-  - Events: Subcollection of all events for the job.
+  - events: Subcollection of all events for the job.
-  - Costs: Subcollection of all cost items for the job:
+  - costs: Subcollection of all cost items for the job:

 Cost item:
   - Type (transport, material, labor, machine)